malik-hackontech/sequelize-mock/docs/api/model.md

 ## destroy([options]) -> Promise.&#60;Integer&#62;

 Executes a mock query to destroy a set of Instances.
-Without any other configuration, the default behavior when no queueud query result is present is to resolve with either the limit from the options or a 1.
+Without any other configuration, the default behavior when no queued query result is present is to resolve with either the limit from the options or a 1.

 ###  Parameters